Course in Laboratory Animal Science for Researchers, 10 ECTS

 The course consists of the following

-- Written assignment: Make an application for performance of an animal experiment (FOTS application), deadline 31 May 2019.
+- Written assignment: Make an application for performance of an animal experiment (FOTS application)

-- Minimum 21 hours of practical training, deadline 1 month after the course week.
+- 2 days of practical training, deadline 1 month after the course week.

 The obligatory lectures/group work/assignment are based on learning outcomes from the e-learning modules.